Mar 9, 2023, 6:24 PM

-The Folkestone School for Girls is academically selective at 11 plus and is the only selective state school for girls within the district of Folkestone and Hythe.
-The school accepts 180 girls into Year 7 each year.
+The Folkestone School for Girls is a grammar academy rated Outstanding by Ofsted.
+It's the only academically selective state school for girls in the district of Folkestone and Hythe.

 School type: girls' grammar

 Headteacher: Mark Lester